Obama credits supporters for thwarting health care repeal

 GOP efforts to repeal parts of Obamacare fell short early Friday morning when three Republican senators, along with all Democrats, voted against it.

-Democratic groups flooded the halls of Capitol Hall and GOP town hall events around the country to protest the GOP’s repeal efforts.
+Democratic groups flooded the halls of the Capitol and GOP town hall events around the country to protest the GOP’s repeal efforts.

 Obama had remained largely on the sidelines during the debate over Obamacare this year.